friedt/simple-static-site-generator/README.md

 * An IDE such as webstorm or vs code,
 * a web server on Linux or Unix (most domains run on those),
 * rsync (by default present on linux and macOS)
-* ssh access (optional but recommended to be secure), i use it with an ssh-key
+* ssh access (optional but recommended to be secure), used with an ssh-key
 * Npm or yarn
 * Shell (for example bash or zsh is running on local machine)